 I also believe that after correcting your gut issues, a bi-annual detox is one of the best ways you can prevent re-occurrence.

 How to Heal A Leaky Gut

-The good news is: you can heal your gut by changing your diet, reducing stress and balancing your intestinal bacteria.
+Now for the good news: you can heal your gut by changing your diet, reducing stress, and balancing your intestinal bacteria.

-- Eliminate the foods you know you’re sensitive to, plus a few more that are common triggers: sugar, processed food, and food containing soy, gluten, dairy, or any GMO ingredients.
+- Eliminate the foods you know you’re sensitive to, plus a few more that are common triggers: sugar, processed food, and foods containing soy, gluten, dairy, or any GMO ingredients.

 - Eat healthy, anti-inflammatory omega-3 fats like organic coconut oil, olive oil, and sprouted flax.

 - Take a high-quality, broad-spectrum probiotic with at least 15 strains, a good prebiotic, and digestive enzymes.